katkoenders/Plotly-Homework/README.md

 # Plotly-Homework
 Analyzing data of microbial species.
+Vizualizations displayed OTU's (operational taxonomic units) for each individual.
+Demographic information for each individual was also given.